-- Aluminium ions that are positively loaded gain electrons from the cathode and form molten aluminium.
+- Aluminium ions that are positively charged gain electrons from the cathode and form molten aluminium.

-- Oxide ions lose anode electrons and form molecules of oxygen
+- Oxide ions lose electrons at the anode and form molecules of oxygen.

-In the electrochemical sequence means reactivity series, aluminium is too big to be removed from its ore by carbon reduction.
+In the electrochemical sequence i.e., reactivity series, aluminium is very reactive to be removed from its ore by carbon reduction.
 The required temperatures are too high to be economical.

 The list of uses of aluminium is given below.